asuthamm/bank-project/template-route/README.md

 }
 ```

-What we do here is exactly the 3 steps described above to instanciate the template with the id `templateId` and put its cloned content within our app placeholder.
-We need to use `cloneNode(true)` to copy the entire subtree of the template.
+What we do here is exactly the 3 steps described above.
+We instanciate the template with the id `templateId`, and put its cloned content within our app placeholder.
+Note that we need to use `cloneNode(true)` to copy the entire subtree of the template.

 Now call this function with one of the template and look at the result.